The best solar car battery chargers are an easy to use and cost-effective way to maintain your car battery.

 If you’ve got a tiny car like a Smart Car or Scion IQ, or even a motorcycle, you don’t need a huge solar charger to keep your battery topped up.
 Something small will do just fine, and the POWOXI 1.8W solar battery charger fits the bill.

 This is the smallest charger on our list, so it’s limited to small batteries that aren’t frequently used.
 Why would you buy this one instead of a more versatile 5 or 10W charger?
 Two reasons.
 Firstly, it’s quite inexpensive.
 You can buy a 2-pack for less money than a single large charger.
 Secondly, they’re very small and easy to pull out of the garage and throw on your dash.
 No bulk, little weight, and no wondering if the charger will fit on your compact windshield.

 Unlike the other small chargers on our list, this one is also waterproof and UV resistant, so you’re safe to leave it outside in the rain and snow without worry.

-It comes with all the typical accoutrements: clips to connect to the battery, cigarette lighter adapter, and suction cups.
+It comes with all the typical accouterments: clips to connect to the battery, cigarette lighter adapter, and suction cups for mounting.
 And did we mention it’s a two-pack?
 The charger also includes an integrated blocking diode, so you don’t have to disconnect the charger from the battery every night and, at this small size, you don’t need to worry about a charge controller to prevent battery overcharging.